FyroxEngine/rg3d.rs/src/_posts/2026-03-31-fyrox-game-engine-1.0.0.md

 Unity, but in Rust.
 This release is huge compared to the last one (0.36).
 Make sure to check release notes for release-candidate versions as well as the release notes on this page.

+This release took a lot of effort, a lot of polishing and attention to details.
+Yet, the development team of the engine is quite small with little to no funding, so it is impossible to catch all the bugs and polish all the "rough" parts.
 If you find a bug, confusing or incomplete documentation, please [file an issue](https://github.com/FyroxEngine/Fyrox/issues) or propose a solution by [creating a pull request](https://github.com/FyroxEngine/Fyrox/pulls).
+Your feedback is very valuable to improve the engine, make it more stable and easy to use.

 # Release-Candidate Release Notes